invinciblevenom/C-Lab/README.md

 # C-Lab
-Questions-Solutions for C Lab of B.Tech.
-1st Year
+An open source initiative for sharing C Lab Programs for B.Tech 1st Year of AKTU Lucknow.